 Stay Current.
 Save any letters you receive from your former employers and insurance plan about your current prescription drug coverage.
 Keep a folder with any information you receive that may pertain to prescription drug coverage.

 Enroll on time.
-Beginning with the 2012 plan year, the annual enrollment period will run from October 15 through December 7.
-For information about initial enrollment and special enrollment periods, go to http://www.mnaging.org/hcc.htm .
+The annual enrollment period will run from October 15 through December 7.
+For information about initial enrollment and special enrollment periods, go to www.medicare.gov/

 Insurance Fraud happens.
 There have been - and always will be - people who attempt to take advantage of seniors.
 Regulators can't always stop it from happening, but, if we receive information that illegal activity is occurring in the insurance industry, we will investigate.
 It is important to remember, that even if we do investigate the case, you may not get back the money you lost.